 Do you want to magnify your developer outreach?
 Or desire to recruit individuals with a passion for space or drive innovations through your brand?
 Are you looking for an awesome hackathon management software?

 Well, you landed at the correct place where you'd get introduced to the best online hackathon platform.

-Hackathons, the new-age tools have a diversity of corporate applications.
+Hackathons, new-age tools have a diversity of corporate applications.
 Interestingly, over the last few years, the term hackathon has become astronomically popular not just in tech-circles but across industries too.

 From a hiring binge to a branding tool, hackathons have speedily accumulated everybody's attention.
 Here is a list of some of the use cases of hackathons in the corporate world.